NoticeMeDan/bprd-assignments/Assignment02/Exercise3_3.md

 Solution:

 This is the format that Niels proposed on LearnIT.
-It is very confusing, and i have no idea how it works.
+It is very confusing, and i have no idea how it works, so i decided that i would write the full grammar in the bottom, and then "simplify" all the way up.

 ```
 Main